Skip to main content

 Frequently Asked Questions

-Property records for Cedar Springs, Michigan are maintained by the Kent County Assessor's Office and the Kent County Clerk and Recorder.
+Property records for Cedar Springs, Michigan are maintained by the City of Cedar Springs Assessor and the Kent County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Kent County, including parcels in Cedar Springs.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Kent County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Kent County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Michigan counties provide online property record searches through their county websites.
-For in-person requests, visit the Kent County offices at the county courthouse.
 The Kent County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Cedar Springs, Michigan residents are available through both county and state offices.
 The Michigan Department of Health and Human Services, Vital Records, located in Lansing, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Michigan.
 Orders can be placed online, by mail, or in person.
 Locally, the Kent County Clerk's office issues marriage licenses and maintains marriage records for Kent County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.